Gixxa42/Eurojackpot-Randomizer/README.md

 # Eurojackpot-Randomizer
 A little script that will generate up to 14 fields to play the Eurojackpot.

-If you have a gableing addiction please get help:
+If you have a gambling addiction please get help:

 ```
 Denmark: Center for Ludomani - https://www.centerforludomani.dk